 The investment return rate used in making the valuations was 7.25% per year, compounded annually (net after administrative expenses).
 The real rate of return is the portion of total investment return which is more than the wage inflation rate.
 Considering wage inflation recognition of 3.25%, the 7.25% investment return rate translates to an assumed real rate of return of 4.00%.
-No specific price inflation assumption is required to perform the valuations.
-However, a price inflation assumption of 2.50% would be consistent with the other economic assumptions.
+The price inflation component of the investment return rate and the wage inflation rate is assumed to be 2.50%.
 Adopted 2016.